teal-language/vscode-teal/README.md

-# TL support for Visual Studio Code
+# TL for Visual Studio Code

 Provides a language server and syntax highlighting for [TL](https://github.com/hishamhm/tl) in VSCode.